recvfrom/clamav-faq/manual/Installation_Mac_guide-ClamAV_0.99.2+.md

 Installation guide: ClamAV 0.99.+
 _*Note: some of the packages used for installation are for 99.3+ versions of ClamAV._
+_*Note: In the below commands, SUDO or SU is used- this will depend on the permissions of your operating system and directories if needed._

 ### Introduction: